uktrade/data-hub-api/docs/Managing dependencies.md

 2. Update the versions in `requirements.in` to the new desired versions.
 Make sure you check the change logs for dependencies that are being updated in case they have any breaking changes.

-3. Run `pip-compile --allow-unsafe --upgrade --output-file requirements.txt requirements.in` to regenerate `requirements.txt`.
+3. Run `pip-compile --upgrade --output-file requirements.txt requirements.in` to regenerate
+   `requirements.txt`.
 Note that this will also update indirect dependencies.

 4. Run `pip-sync` to install the new locked dependencies locally.
 (You can also use